 State Budget Practice Report Cards and Budget Resource Guide

-In the remaining three categories—legacy costs, reserve funds, and transparency—Rhode Island posted B averages.
-In legacy costs, which cover public worker pensions and other postemployment benefits (OPEB), mainly health care, the state received credit for contributing annually to both obligations in line with amounts recommended by actuaries.
-But the pension is funded at only 55 percent in 2018, 15 percentage points below the total for all states.
+Rhode Island averaged a B in legacy costs.
+It provides annual funding for its public worker pensions and other postemployment benefits (OPEB), primarily health care, in line with actuarial recommendations.
+But its pension funding ratio was 56 percent in 2019, 15 percentage points below the total for all states.

 To emphasize the need for clear and comprehensible budgets to inform citizens, promote responsible policymaking, and improve fiscal stability, the Volcker Alliance in 2016 began a study of budgetary and financial reporting practices of all fifty states.
 The Volcker Alliance’s mission is to improve the effectiveness of the administration of government at all levels.
 Making state budgeting more transparent and accountable is an important part of that goal.

 The report cards presented here are taken from the 2021 Volcker Alliance report, Truth and Integrity in State Budgeting: Preparing for the Storm, which proposes a set of best practices for policymakers.
 For those wishing to gain greater insight into state fiscal issues, the accompanying budget resource guide is derived from the Alliance publication State Budget Sources: An Annotated Guide to State Budgets, Financial Reports, and Fiscal Analyses (2016).

 State Budget Report Cards

 The report cards found here contain grades of the state's budgetary practices during the fiscal years of 2015 through 2019.
 Each state received marks in five critical categories, based on their adherence to best practices in several key budgeting indicators.
 The five categories covered methods used to achieve budgetary balance as well as how budgets and other financial information are disclosed to the public.